PROFESSIONAL CERTIFICATE IN MEDIATION & MEDIATION SKILLS

 Institute of Law Jersey

-The course combines lectures, group work, reflection, and practical scenarios, drawing on examples from grievances, relationship breakdown, commercial disputes, and conflict in the boardroom and in the workplace.
+The course combines lectures, group work, reflection, and practical scenarios.
+We draw on examples of grievances, relationship breakdown, commercial disputes, and conflict from the boardroom, the workplace, and the community.

 Practice Observation 40%